Poverty in the United States

 Poverty is the human condition of being unable to obtain or provide a standard level of food, water and/or shelter for you or your family.

-Poverty is a pervasive human condition of being unable to obtain or provide a standard level of food, water and/or shelter.
-It exists in every country in varying degrees, and it is unlikely to disappear anytime soon.
-The United States is considered the richest country in the world, and yet millions of its residents live in poverty.
+It exists in every country to varying degrees and is unlikely to disappear any time soon.
+The United States is considered the richest country in the world, and yet 37.9 million (11.5%) of its residents live in poverty.

 Among the most impoverished are:

 - Those living in female-headed households with no husband present (23%).

 - Young adults without a high school diploma (25.2%).

 - Those living in a family whose head of household is unemployed (30%).

 - Minorities (19.5% for Black people).